tim-peterson/omniphenotype/README.md

 # omniphenotype
 Code for the `Cell fitness is an omniphenotype` paper.
+[Current version, v5, is available on BioRxiv](https://www.biorxiv.org/content/10.1101/487157v5).

 Code to generate data for each figure was written in python, R, Perl, PHP, or MySQL.
 The underlying data can be accessed as described in the methods.

 ### Figure 1
-- NIH grant data is available to download from the [NIH RePORTER website](https://exporter.nih.gov/ExPORTER_Catalog.aspx)
+- NIH grant data is available to download from the [NIH RePORTER website](https://exporter.nih.gov/ExPORTER_Catalog.aspx).
-- Huttlin (Bioplex) data is available to download from [their website](https://bioplex.hms.harvard.edu/interactions.php)
+- Huttlin (Bioplex) data is available to download from [their website](https://bioplex.hms.harvard.edu/interactions.php).
-- Figure 1.R has code to intersect this data with that of the DepMap
+- Figure 1.R has code to intersect this data with that of the DepMap.

 ### Figure 3